denis-cto/viber-bot-in-docker/README.md

 But we cant expose all ports, so we hide viber-bot behind nginx. we're proxying requests from https://denis.mbst.xyz/bot/10022 to local container running on 10022 port But when pm2 launcher is inside docker and host for viber is proxied behind nginx it fails to set up viber webhoook.
+But!
+Viber-bot is avaialble from outside.
+You can GET/POST https://denis.mbst.xyz and see in viberhost logs
+Check logs at `logs/pm2` folder.
+But in that same moment, nginx in `logs/nginx` says that he gets a 404 error message.
+ And viber-bot is GETTING(!) request from viber server, can see it, but reports that setting webhook failed.

 ## how to reproduce
 ### 1. Build local images